kharioki/kharioki/README.md

 ### How to best communicate with me :satellite: :telephone_receiver: :phone:
 While you can find me through my handle **@kharioki** on any and all social networks, the best way to reacch me is via **Twitter DMs**.

-{% twitter 1272932619022467073 %}

 ### I can help you with__
-* How to bootstrap your tech ideas.
+* How to bootstrap your tech ideas. :bomb:
-* User research, UI/UX design :clipboard:
+* User research, UI/UX design :clipboard: :bar_chart:
-* Technical writing
+* Technical writing :memo:

 ### Other things you may want to know about me
 * **I am part Irish:** *I dont care if I know the song, I still sing it anyway* :microphone: